 LEVEL I

-While on the job, Level I dental assistants are usually tasked with patient care, preparing the patient for dental procedures, keeping track of patient records, sterilizing the treatment area and the dental instruments, making cast models, relaying post-operative instructions to the patient, speaking to patients about dental health, maintaining dental supplies, maintaining equipment, and so on.
+While on the job, Level I dental assistants are usually tasked with patient care, preparing patients for dental procedures, keeping track of patient records, sterilizing the treatment area and the dental instruments, making cast models, relaying post-operative instructions to the patient, speaking to patients about dental hygiene, maintaining dental supplies, maintaining equipment, and so on.

-Cestar College’s Level I program prepares students for all of these tasks with comprehensive foundational training that covers dental assisting fundamentals, dental record keeping, job-relevant laboratory procedures, and additional necessary skills and knowledge.
+Cestar College’s Level I program prepares students for all of these tasks with comprehensive foundational training that covers the fundamentals, dental record keeping, job-relevant laboratory procedures, and additional necessary skills and knowledge.

 LEVEL II